 Mnemonic: c is for compute (at least that one’s easy!)

-The r4 instance family is memory-optimized, which you might use for in-memory databases, real-time processing of unstructured big data, or Hadoop/Spark clusters.
+The r instance family is memory-optimized, which you might use for in-memory databases, real-time processing of unstructured big data, or Hadoop/Spark clusters.
 You can think of it as a kind of midpoint between the m5 and the x1e.
+In addition to r5, there are r5a which deliver lower cost per GiB memory and r5n which have higher bandwidth for applications that need improved network throughput and packet rate performance.

 Mnemonic: r is for RAM.

-The x1e family has a much higher ratio of memory, so this is a good choice if you have a full in-memory application or a big data processing engine like Apache Spark or Presto.
+The x1 family has a much higher ratio of memory, so this is a good choice if you have a full in-memory application or a big data processing engine like Apache Spark or Presto.
+X1e are optimized for high-performance databases, in-memory databases, and other memory intensive enterprise applications.

 Mnemonic: x is for xtreme, as in “xtreme RAM” seems to be generally accepted, but we think this is a bit weak.
 If you have any suggestions, comment below.